raphaelmarshall/What-happens-when.../README.rst

 Once the server supplies the resources (HTML, CSS, JS, images, etc.) to the browser it undergoes the below process:

+* Caching - Storing and retrieving data for faster access.
 * Parsing - HTML, CSS, JS
 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →
   Painting the render tree